howardwang0620/bubble-dxf-parser/readme.md

 Once we've defined the API, we need to add a call which is essentially a function that will take parameters and return the important data that we need.
 Let's rename API call to DXF API and expand the box.
 Our API call is a POST API meaning we send data to the server and create a resource, our return JSON.
 Set the request type from GET to POST.
 Our API url resides on https:<span></span>//bubble-dxf-parser.herokuapp.com/remoteurl, so fill the box next to it with that.
 It should look like this now:
 ![image](./readmeimages/api-url.png)

-We now need to fill in the parameters being sent to the API call so head towards the 'Body' box to add our 3 inputs: url, unit, and included.
+We now need to fill in the parameters being sent to the API call so head towards the 'Body' box to add our 2 inputs: url and included.
 ```
 {
     "url": "https:<url>",
-    "unit": "<unit>",
     "included": "<included>"
 }
 ```